Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Main Result

 \section{Main Result}

-We show the lack of equivalence between $\mathcal{Q}$ and $\mathcal{H}$ and the operational limitation of using hyperbits starting from the following proposition. \begin{proposition} Let the most general procedure of Bob's post-processing $g$ in Eq. \eqref{eq:g}.
-Then $g=t$ that satisfying Eq.~\eqref{eq:B=B} in all the points in the region \(\mathcal{C}\), if and only if Bob knows the expectation value $z=\langle A\vec{x}_{\vec{a}}|\vec{\tilde{y}}_{\perp\vec{b},A}\rangle$. \end{proposition}
+We show the lack of equivalence between $\mathcal{Q}$ and $\mathcal{H}$ and the operational limitation of using hyperbits starting from the following proposition that corrects the main theorem stated in Sec. \ref{sec:Hyperbit_theory} of Ref \cite{Pawlowski2012}.